 Dan Hunter's collected so many hats as the nation's indisputably premier regional chef he could open a spin-off county millinery (a boutique Akubra franchise, perhaps?) in the main drag of Birregurra, the town that's home to Brae, his stellar restaurant.
 But while Hunter may remain the gastronomic toque of the town and beyond, we doff our own lids to Hunter and his wife and business partner Julianne, for being, as well as leading restaurateurs, no mean hoteliers.
 Brae includes six, now well-established, luxurious and stylishly-contemporary suites with rustic references providing the postprandial convenience of not having to slip behind the wheel after one of the chef's epic wine-matched lunches or dinners.

-You'll find Brae on a hilltop just outside of Birregurra, a charming, beautifully-preserved township of just over 800 people, 130 kilometres south-east of Melbourne.
+You'll find Brae on a hilltop just outside of Birregurra, a charming, beautifully-preserved township of just over 800 people, 130 kilometres south-west of Melbourne.
 Directly to the south, just under 70 kilometres away across the scenic Otway Ranges, is Apollo Bay, located on the Great Ocean Road, with this year marking 100 years since construction commenced on the famed sea-hugging artery.

 The elegant, modern-day restaurant is sympathetically built around a historic brick cottage, Sunnybrae, the centrepiece of Hunter's ever-expanding and mature kitchen gardens-cum-farm from which Brae's chefs source many of its organic ingredients.
 There's even a small wheatfield that provides ingredients for Brae's homemade, woodfired organic sourdoughs.
 To reach their suites to and from the restaurant, guests weave through native gardens, studded with contemporary sculptures, and by an old shed with the potential, may we boldly suggest, to be turned into a cafe or food store (if only the Hunters didn't already have enough on their imaginative plates).